CrazyForks/axonhub/README.md

 3. **Switch active profiles** as needed without changing Claude Code configuration
 4. **Claude Code automatically uses** the model mappings from your active profile

+It eliminates the need to switch API keys or model names in development environments.

 ---

 ### 5. SDK Usage

 #### Python SDK

 ```python
 from openai import OpenAI